odow/SDDP.jl/docs/src/index.md

  * `stages::Int`: the number of stages in the problem.
 A stage is defined as each step in time at which a decion can be made.
 Defaults to `1`.

- * `objective_bound::Float64`: a valid bound on the initial value/cost to go. i.e. for maximisation this may be some large positive number, for minimisation this may be some large negative number.
+ * `objective_bound`: a valid bound on the initial value/cost to go. i.e. for maximisation this may be some large positive number, for minimisation this may be some large negative number.
+You can ether pass a single value (used for all stages), a vector of values (one for each stage), or a vector of vectors of values (one vector for each stage, containing a vector with one element for each markov stage).
+Another option is to pass a function that takes two inputs so that `f(t, i)` returns the valid bound for stage `t` and markov state `i`.

  * `solver::MathProgBase.AbstractMathProgSolver`: any MathProgBase compliant
    solver that returns duals from a linear program.
 If this isn't specified then